KRM7/gapp/docs/fitness-functions.md

-The exact number of objectives is not generally relevant to the GAs, but whether it is single- or multi-objective will determine which algorithms can be used in the GAs for the fitness function.
+The exact number of objectives is not generally relevant to the GAs, but whether it is single- or multi-objective will determine which algorithms can be used in the GAs for the particular fitness function.

+> [!NOTE]
-See [algorithms.md](algorithms.md) for more information about the different algorithms.
+> See [algorithms.md](algorithms.md) for more information about the
+> different algorithms.

 ### Maximization or minimization